scribe-org/Scribe-iOS/README.md

 ## Appearance

+- Edits to Keyboard.xib files to make keyboards more responsive and to provide language specific UI based on grammatical needs [(see issue)]()

 - Make the shift key character change color after being pressed [(see issue)]()

   - Note: we want ⇧ to switch to `⬆` and ⇪ to also be filled in